The Gentlewoman and the Robber Baron

 Free trade: Interchange of goods

-Balance of trade: The difference between investment and the earnings
+Balance of trade: The difference between investment and

-Zero-sum game: A company gains the same what another company losses
+Zero-sum game: A company gains the same what another company

-Protectionism: To not allow any interaction of other countries in the commerce
+Protectionism: To not allow any interaction of other

-Embargo: prohibition against the commerce of certain products to a particular country for economic or political reasons.
+Embargo: A prohibition against the commerce of certain products to a particular country for economic or political reasons.

 Quota: The limit of price of imported supplies